kometenstaub/csv-to-md/README.md

 Clone this repo and put the CSV files you want to convert in the same directory.

-Run `csv_to_md-file.py`.
+Run `csv_to_md-file.py` in the terminal.

 It will prompt you for your choices.

-The outputted Markdown files will appear in the ./data/ subdirectory.
+The outputted Markdown files will appear in the `./data/` subdirectory.
 (No need to create it, the program takes care of it.)

 ## Options